-Our Public Register contains details of the Installations which are issued with a Permit to operate and are regulated by the Authority (See link on 'Our Service' page).
+Our Public Register contains details of the Installations which are issued with an Environmental Permit to operate and are regulated by the Authority (See link on 'Our Service' page).
 Please contact Chief Port Health Inspector Laurence Dettman on 01482 324776 to arrange to view the register.

-Each installation is issued with a Permit that contains legally binding conditions that the process operator must comply with.
+Each installation is issued with an Environmental Permit that contains legally binding conditions that the process operator must comply with.
 There are strict penalties for contraventions.

 Please contact the Chief Port Health Inspector for free advice if you are considering the storing, handling, shipping of products which may require an Environmental Permit from this Authority - it is a prosecutable offence to handle certain specified products without a Permit.

 Permits are subject to periodic review and the installations are inspected regularly by our Port Health Inspectors according to a risk assesment.

 Complaints of pollution incidents should be referred to the Hull Office as soon as possible for the attention of the Chief Port Health Inspector or other duty Port Health Inspector.